How many cups are in 32oz?

 Now that you know how to convert fluid ounces to cups, let’s determine how many cups are in 32 ounces.

-To find out how many cups are in 32 ounces, we can use the conversion factor of 1 cup = 8 fluid ounces.
+To determine how many cups are in 32 ounces, we can use the conversion factor that 1 cup equals 8 fluid ounces.
 By dividing 32 by 8, we find that there are 4 cups in 32 ounces.

 So, if you have a recipe that calls for 32 ounces of liquid and you prefer to measure in cups, you would need 4 cups to equal 32 ounces.
 This conversion is handy when you’re following a recipe that provides measurements in fluid ounces, and you prefer to work with cups.